passportxyz/passport-sdk/packages/verifier/README.md

 <br/>

-- `verifyPassport` - pass in a Passport and get back a Passport whose stamps contain a new field `verified: boolean`
+- `verifyPassport` - pass in an ethereum address and get back a Passport where each stamps contains a `verified: boolean` field
 ```typescript
 PassportVerifier.verifyPassport(address: string, passport?: Passport, additionalStampCheck?: (stamp: Stamp) => boolean): Promise<Passport>
 ```